googleapis/gax-nodejs/gax/test/README.md

 1. Change to the `/tmp` directory and rename the `showcase` directory to `showcase-echo-client` with `mv showcase showcase-echo-client`
 1. Change to the `/tmp/showcase-echo-client` directory
 1. Remove the `samples/`, `system-test/` and `test/` directories
-1. Run `npx gts fix` to help minimize git differences when eventually bringing this directory into gax
+1. Run `npm install && npx gts fix` to help minimize git differences when eventually bringing this directory into gax
 1. Make the following modifications in the `package.json` file:
     1. Rename the package name from `showcase` to `showcase-echo-client`
     1. Add this `prefetch` step to the scripts section (add in alphabetical order with the existing scripts)